EDUCATION

-The Doctor of Nursing Practice (DNP) represents the highest level of training a nurse can pursue.
-Those who earn this degree elevate not only themselves, but the entire nursing profession.
+The Doctor of Nursing Practice (DNP) degree is the highest level of training a nurse can pursue.
+Not only do nurses with DNP degrees elevate themselves, but they also elevate the entire nursing profession.

-Here are the top 10 Doctor of Nursing Practice programs of 2023 according to U.S. News and World Report.
+Here are the top 10 Doctor of Nursing Practice programs of 2024 according to U.S. News and World Report:

 Johns Hopkins University